cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - ok: Warning dialog, if Java isn't installed in Wine
 - ok: Showing the readme file in IE (called from CT1 via menu Help)
 - nok: Calling from CT1 via menu Help a PDF (book, presentation):
-       Wine searches Acrobat Reader (even if Okular and Acrobat are there).
+       Wine unsuccessfully searches Acrobat Reader (even if Okular and Acrobat are there).
 - ok: In the online help: Call of inner links within the online help
 - nok: In the online help:
        - Calling external programs from the help (readme.txt in notepad, PDFs)